Edinburgh-Chemistry-Teaching/MD_ResearchTechniques/paper.md

 ## Computational Resources
 To facilitate give students access to a Linux machine for the course, each student was given access to a virtual machine, created using the
 University of Edinburgh’s Research Cloud Computing Service, Eleanor, which has been deployed on the OpenStack cloud computing platform.[@ecdf]
 The machines were launched from an Ubuntu 22.04.3 LTS with Xfce Desktop Environment image, which has been saved to be re-used for future instances of the course.
+The machines had GROMACS 2024.4, VMD 1.9.4 and Xmgrace 5.1.25 software installed.
 Each virtual machine was provisioned with 4 virtual CPU cores, 8GB of RAM and 80GB of local disk.
 These resources could easily be increased using the OpenStack platform if required.
 Network storage was also mounted on each machine to enable access to the course materials and the transfer of outputs off the machine.
 Local accounts with randomly generated passwords were created for the students on the machines.
 Each student accessed their assigned machine through Remote Desktop using their assigned username and password.